 When is The Marvels release date?

 - November 10, 2023

 Originally scheduled for July 8 and later November 11, 2022, The Marvels eventually became one of 2023's three Marvel Studios big-screen releases with a February 17 slot.
 Of course, another strategic calendar shake-up moved it to July 28, 2023, and then finally November 10, 2023, which should now be the definitive day.
 With Dune 2 officially delayed to 2024, The Marvels' early November slot has become even more attractive for Disney.

 How to watch The Marvels

-Like everything in the MCU, The Marvels will be available to watch on Disney+ when it launches later this year.
-If you're not currently signed up to Disney+, there are some bundle offers below that are worth checking out for our US readers.
+Like everything in the MCU, The Marvels will be available to watch on Disney Plus a few months after it opens in theaters worldwide.
+If you're not currently signed up to Disney's streaming platform, there are some bundle offers below that are worth checking out for our U.S. readers.